 In order to put items on reserve:

-- Bring the material(s) you want on reserve to the library's front desk.
+- Bring the material(s) you want on reserve to Cambridge Hall 127.

 - Complete a Reserve Form (also available at the front desk) indicating: your name, department, course being taught, loan time, type of reserve, and the title of the item as you have it listed in your syllabus.